rolandfiksdal/quadruped/README.md

 ## Hardware

-The robot is my original CAD design, with structural parts 3D printed in **PPA-CF**.
-It currently weighs approximately **15 kg**, putting it in the same weight class as the [Unitree Go2](https://www.unitree.com/mobile/go2/).
+The robot is my original CAD design, with structural parts 3D printed in PPA-CF. It currently weighs approximately 15 kg, putting it in the same weight class as the Unitree Go2.

 | Component | Role |
 | --- | --- |